OctopusDeploy/blog/blog/2025-05/new-leadership-code/index.md

 ## How we built it

 Creating the Leadership CODE was as meaningful as the outcome itself.
 We started by gathering insights from across the organization—through surveys and interviews with all managers and senior leaders—to uncover what makes leadership successful at Octopus.
-Leading themes we found were humility, trust, and clear communications alongside the need to  foster contagious energy and leadership by example.
+Leading themes we found were humility, trust, and clear communication, alongside the need to foster contagious energy and leadership by example.

 After we analyzed the data, we focused on  defining principles that could act as a shared leadership vocabulary  to promote the themes we discovered.
-These practices focused on effective communication,  aligning on priorities and modeling the behaviors we want to see across the organization.
+These practices focused on effective communication,  aligning on priorities, and modeling the behaviors we want to see across the organization.
 This shared language, our CODE, is the basis for building trust, breaking down silos, and enabling collaboration.

 ## The CODE

-Our CODE relies on five guiding principles:
+Our CODE relies on 5 guiding principles:

 - Be humble and stay curious
 - Level up the team
-- Communicate, directly, and with anyone
+- Communicate directly, and with anyone
 - Aim for the greater good
 - Make it happen

 Each principle is more than just a statement—it’s a call to action.
 When we set out to define these, we didn’t just want to say *what good leadership looks like*.
 We also felt it was equally important to clarify *what it doesn’t look like*.

 This was intentional.
 In fast-moving environments like ours, ambiguity can lead to misalignment.
-So we wanted to provide more clarity—not in the form of rigid rules, but as **guidance leaders can interpret thoughtfully for themselves**.
+So we wanted to provide more clarity, not in the form of rigid rules, but as **guidance leaders can interpret thoughtfully for themselves**.
 These are starting points, not the full story.
 We trust our leaders to bring their own judgment and experience to the table.

 ### Be humble and stay curious